Trainability of Dissipative Perceptron-Based Quantum Neural Networks: Proof of Theorem

 \section{Proof of Theorem \ref{theo1SM}}

 In this section, we provide a proof of Theorem \ref{theo1SM}.
+In what follows we will assume a DQNN with no hidden layers, and such that each perceptron only acts on one output qubit.
+We generalize to DQNNs acting on $m$ output qubits and with $L$ hidden layers in sections ~\ref{sec:dqnnnm} and~\ref{sec:dqnn-hidden}, respectively.

 We first recall Theorem \ref{theo1SM} for convenience: \begin{theorem} Consider a DQNN with deep global perceptrons, which are updated via the parameter matrix multiplication of~\eqref{eq:updateSM}, and such that $V_j^l(0)$ form independent $2$-designs over $n+1$ qubits.
 Then the variance of the partial derivative of the cost function with respect to the time-step paramater $s$ is upper bounded as

 when $O_x$ is the global operator as in \eqref{eq:globalopSM} or the local operator as in~\eqref{eq:localopSM}. \end{theorem} \begin{proof}

 We divide our proof in several subsections consisting of different cases.
 We also analyze the global and local cost functions separately.
 For simplicity we consider a DQNN with no hidden layers, and where both input and output layers consist of $n$ qubits.
 Moreover, we denote the randomly initialized perceptrons at time step $s=0$ as $V_j$, where we also henceforth drop the superscript index that denotes the layer.